The 3D Euler equations with inflow, outflow and vorticity boundary conditions: Introduction

 Insuring that \cref{e:VorticityConstraint} holds at inflow points is an issue that must be addressed regardless of the manner in which vorticity is generated on the boundary.
 (Dealing with the external fluxes vanishing is relatively straightforward, and is also treated in \LinearPaper{Section 6}.)

 Now, without prescribing at least the sign of $\uu \cdot \n$ on the boundary, we would have to determine the regions of inflow dynamically.
 To avoid this considerable difficulty, we impose Dirichlet conditions for $\uu \cdot \n$ on all of $\Gamma$.
 It remains to select a second condition that allows the constraints in \cref{e:TruePressureEq,e:pTau} to be met.

-In this paper, we use as the second condition the value of $\uu^\BoldTau$ at inflow points, so that the full inflow velocity is prescribed---so-called, inflow, outflow boundary conditions:
+Using the value of $\uu^\BoldTau$ at inflow points as the second condition leads to \OurBCsOnly.

-Then \cref{e:omegaNonVanishingPoint} serves as a nonlocal boundary condition for $\bomega$ in terms of the pressure gradient.
-It is nonlocal because the pressure at any point on $\ol{\Omega}$ depends upon the velocity in the whole domain via \cref{e:TruePressureEq}.

-It is not obvious, but specifying the full velocity field at inflow points on the boundary and generating the vorticity at inflow points via \cref{e:omegaNonVanishingPoint} automatically gives \cref{e:VorticityConstraint}, as we show in \cref{R:AutoVorticityConstraint}.
+It is not obvious, but specifying the full velocity field at inflow points on the boundary and generating the vorticity at inflow points via \cref{e:omegaNonVanishingPoint} automatically gives \cref{e:VorticityConstraint}, as we show in \cref{P:H0CondSatisfied}.
+Hence, \cref{e:VorticityConstraint} does not represent an additional constraint.

-Another possibility is to specify the value of $\uu \cdot \n$ and, at inflow points, the value of $\bomega$---so-called \textit{vorticity boundary conditions}.
+Another possibility, which we also treat in \cref{T:VorticityBCs}, is to specify the value of $\uu \cdot \n$ and, at inflow points, the value of $\bomega$---so-called \textit{vorticity boundary conditions}.
 This, however, does not lead to the constraint in \cref{e:VorticityConstraint} being automatically satisfied; rather, we must impose a restriction on our choice of $\bomega$.
 It is not clear how to do this in greatest generality, but by requiring that the prescribed vorticity be tangential to the inflow boundary, we obtain well-posedness nearly for free from the technology we develop to handle inflow, outflow boundary conditions.

 (One could also choose to use an independent relation between $\bomega$ and $\uu^\BoldTau$ for the second condition.
 This was done by Chemetov and Antontsev \cite{ChemetovAntontsev2008} for 2D weak solutions in vorticity form, without uniqueness, for Navier friction boundary conditions.)